systemd/mkosi/mkosi/resources/mkosi.md

 When booting using an external kernel, we don't need the kernel *in* the image, but we would still want the kernel modules to be installed.

-It is also possible to do a "direct kernel boot" into a boot loader, taking advantage of the fact that `systemd-boot(7)` is a valid UEFI binary:
+It is also possible to do a *direct kernel boot* into a boot loader, taking advantage of the fact that `systemd-boot(7)` is a valid UEFI binary:
 ```console
 $ mkosi qemu -kernel /usr/lib/systemd/boot/efi/systemd-bootx64.efi